keymanapp/keyman/core/src/ldml/C7043_ldml.md

 #### `key2.kmap` key map subtable

 This table (formerly the `keys` section)
-The keys are sorted in binary order based on the `vkey` and `mod` fields.
+The keys are sorted in ascending order based on the `vkey`, `mod` fields.

 For each key: